-- 17. All members of College must accompany their guests at all times.
+- 17. Guests using college facilities must be accompanied by a member of the college.
 College members are responsible for the behaviour of their guests and may be fined for breaches of college rules (smoking, noise, etc.) and damage to college property incurred by their visitors. - 18.
 College Formal Dinners (including Guest Nights, Special Guest Nights, Michaelmas Dinner, Foundation Dinner and Subject Dinners) are opportunities for the whole College to dine together.
 It is important that these occasions are enjoyable and orderly for all attendees.
 You must therefore maintain a high standard of respectful and responsible behaviour at all times.
 In particular, once you have taken your seat, you should only get up when high table enter or leave; at the end of the meal; or, if necessary, to use the toilets or to go to the bar to obtain drinks.
 If you do need to get up during the meal for legitimate reasons, you should attend to your requirements and return directly to your seat, without pausing at other tables. - 19.
 Gatherings in student rooms must be limited to no more than eight persons.